 A: Exceptionally well-qualified candidates with less than seven years of experience will be considered for the program.

-Q: I live overseas but I’m a citizen of one of the six eligible countries for this program.
+Q: I live overseas but I’m a citizen of one of the seven eligible countries for this program.
 Am I still eligible to participate?

-A: No. Participants must be working and living in one of the six eligible countries for this program: Afghanistan, Egypt, Jordan, Lebanon, Morocco, or Tunisia.
+A: No. Participants must be working and living in one of the seven eligible countries for this program: Afghanistan, Egypt, Iraq, Jordan, Lebanon, Morocco, or Tunisia.